-The Company leases premises for offices under non-cancellable operating leases in current year.
+The Company has leased premises for its offices under non-cancellable operating leases since May 2021.
 Operating lease payments are expensed over the term of lease using straight line method.
-The Company's offices leases have a 3 year term.
+The Company's office leases have a 3 year term.
 Usually within four months prior to the expiration date of a lease, the Company is required to notify the lessor and has a priority to continue renting the lease property if a lessor intends to lease property.
-The lease itself does not have restriction or covenants.
+The lease itself does not have restrictions or covenants.
 Any damage, if made by the lessee, to the property and equipment within the property has to been fixed or reimbursed by the lessee.
-The Company does not have any leases entered into but which have not yet commenced.
+The Company does not have any leases entered into that have not yet commenced.
 Under the terms of the lease agreements, the Company has no legal or contractual asset retirement obligations at the end of the leases.